ondreian/benjaminclos.com/blog/programming/oop-with-monads.md

 *In addition to it being useful, it is also cursed and the curse of the monad is that once you get the epiphany, once you understand - "oh that's what it is" - you lose the ability to explain it to anybody.*
 *- Douglas Crockford*

 Let's hope he is wrong.
 Monads have a strict mathematical definition, but for the purpose of this knowledge building exercise, we are going to gloss over (most) of that boring nonsense.
-If you are very interested in it, you can research Category theory and Algebraic structures
+If you are very interested in it, you can research [Category theory](https://en.wikipedia.org/wiki/Monad_%28category_theory%29) and [Algebraic structures](https://github.com/fantasyland/fantasy-land).

+*fantasy land spec uses `map` for `fmap`, but I think fmap is less confusing given the history of `map` and `Iterables` in most programming languages*

 **warning: reductive thinking ahead**